Bicentennial Snapshot No. 50: Barnard and Lakeshore Fire Districts

 Scott Road

-Scott Road was the section that ran from Stone road to Emerson St.
+Scott Road was the section that ran from Stone Road to Emerson St.

 On Mount Read, a famous female pilot, and no it was not Amelia Mary Earhart, but Blanche Stuart Scott, she was a Pilot, Automobile Adventurer, Actress, a museum curator.
 Blanche Stuart Scott, America’s first female pilot, was born in 1885 on her grandparents’ farm in Greece located on the north side of Lexington Ave, the south side was in Gates.
 Reading from her unpublished autobiography during a recorded interview, she said.